Ferpgodoy/dw_gcp_example/README.md

-# Project 1: Data Warehouse with Airflow, Astro CLI, and GCP
+# Project: Data Warehouse with Airflow, Astro CLI, and GCP

 This project demonstrates building a data pipeline using Apache Airflow with Astro CLI, Docker, and Google Cloud Platform (GCP).
 The goal is to orchestrate data ingestion from APIs, store data in Google Cloud Storage (GCS), and perform layered transformations in BigQuery following the Medallion Architecture (Bronze, Silver, and Gold).